Partial Taking definition

 Partial Taking means any Condemnation of a Facility or any portion thereof that is not a Complete Taking.

 Partial Taking.
-A taking of less than the entire fee of a Leased Property that either (a) does not render the Leased Property Unsuitable for its Primary Use, or (b) renders a Leased Property Unsuitable for its Primary Intended Use, but neither Lessor nor Lessee elects pursuant to Section 15.1 hereof to terminate this Lease.
+A taking of less than the entire fee of a Leased Property that either (i) does not render the Leased Property Unsuitable for its Primary Use, or (ii) renders a Leased Property Unsuitable for its Primary Intended Use, but neither Lessor nor Lessee elects pursuant to Section 15.1 hereof to terminate this Lease.

-Partial Taking means any Taking of the fee title that is not either a Total or a Substantial Taking.
+Partial Taking means any taking of the fee title of the Property and/or the Improvements that is not either a Total, Substantial or Temporary Taking.